Code-Institute-Submissions/ABRSM_piano_studio/README.md

 schools and other teachers would also be happy as the site makes no attempt to coerce students away from their current school/teacehr.
 Lessons are clearly supplimental with the need for a private teacher if an in depth explanation is needed.
 The site is free and up to date with the current syllabus helping students to pass.
 Lesson content can also supply teachers with ideas for their own lessons.

-# Features
- The 3 colors used extensivly in the site are:

- #C17B78 (taken from the hero image using [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) )

- #6598C2 - a blue hue

- #78C292 - a green hue

- Colors were chosen by using [Adobe Color Wheel](https://color.adobe.com/create/color-wheel)

-The layout of the site will change at different screen widths.
-On large desktops there is a piano navigation bar in the top right.
-The logo for the site is in the top left.

-A simple footer with social media links is also on each page at the bottom.

-## Homepage

-The home page features a hero image of a young student with an animation.

-Under this is the site ethos section.
-3 boxes draw the users attention to subscribe, the about section and lesson page.
-There is also link supplied for students to learn about the exam.

-The simple layout and minimal text makes the site user friendlyt for all ages.

-## Lesson Landing Page

-A simple page with boxes like the home page give consistancy to the site.
-The lessons and song list are all navigatable from each box.

-## Lesson Page
-The main lesson page is consistant for each lesson.
-The colors present in the boxes of the home page and lesson landing page are present here in a side navigation section, lesson content section and next/previous buttons.

-The side nav bar makes navigating the lessons easy.
-There is also a directory above this and the next/previous buttons will keep navigation at smaller screen widths smooth.

-The lesson content is in its own scrollbox to keep the page neat and tidy.

-## About
-The about page is the most text heavy page.
-It gives a friendly introduction of the teacher and some info about the exam structure.
-It also includes an external link to the exam body for a more in depth explanation of the exam.

-# Features left to Implement

-- livestream page.
-It is a good way to keep content relevant on the site but is too much work when the core video lessons are not completed.
-To record every song at a minimum of 3 a week would take most of the year.
-- video exchange and sign-ins.
-This would be a great way for students to interact with the teacher.
-Upload their own videos and get a reply from the teacher.
-It is just not feasible at the moment because I don't know how to make a site that students can log into and have access to, let alone upload videos.

 # Technologies Used